The AI Con and the Hype Machine

 Evidence Discipline

 The most practical response is a claim ledger.
-Every AI claim should name the task, deployment context, affected population, data source, human labor, benchmark or field evidence, baseline comparison, failure mode, appeal path, security boundary, monitoring plan, and accountable owner.
-Without that ledger, \"AI-powered\" is not a capability statement.
+Every AI claim should name the task, deployment context, affected population, data source, human labor, benchmark or field evidence, baseline comparison, failure mode, appeal path, security boundary, monitoring plan, accountable owner, review date, and shutdown trigger.
+Without that ledger, "AI-powered" is not a capability statement.
 It is a request for exemption from ordinary proof.

 This is where the book connects to claim hygiene, AI evaluations, model and system cards, and algorithmic transparency.
 A benchmark score can be evidence, but it is not a governance answer by itself.
 A product demo can be useful, but it does not show distribution shift, edge cases, access barriers, labor displacement, appeal burden, or long-term institutional dependence.
 A responsible review asks how the system behaves when incentives, users, data, and oversight differ from the launch video.